Empress Myeongseong: Start of imperial Japanese influence

 After Korean refusal to receive Japanese envoys announcing the Meiji Restoration, some Japanese aristocrats favored an immediate invasion of Korea.
 Upon the return of the Iwakura Mission, this idea was quickly dropped because the new Japanese government was neither politically nor fiscally stable enough to start a war.
-When Heungseon Daewongun was ousted from politics, Japan renewed efforts to establish ties with Korea, but the Imperial envoy arriving at Dongnae in 1873 was turned away.
+When Heungseon Daewongun was ousted from politics, Japan renewed efforts to establish ties with Korea, but the imperial envoy arriving at Dongnae in 1873 was turned away.

 1894 map created in Shanghai showing the Korean peninsula within easy sailing of both Shanghai and Nagasaki.
-Fusan (Busan, Pusan) at that time is the principal trading port in Korea.
+Fusan (Busan, Pusan) at that time was the principal trading port in Korea.

 In 1875 the Japanese gunboat Unyō was dispatched towards Busan and a second warship was sent to the Bay of Yeongheung, ostensibly surveying sea routes.
-On 20 September 1875 in a move seen by the Koreans as provocative, the Unyō,ventured into restricted waters off Ganghwa Island.
+On 20 September 1875 in a move seen by the Koreans as provocative, the Unyō, ventured into restricted waters off Ganghwa Island.
 Korean shore batteries then opened fire.
 Thus arose a violent confrontation between the Japanese and the Koreans known as the Ganghwa Island incident.
 Following this incident, six naval vessels and an imperial Japanese envoy were sent to Ganghwa Island to enforce the wishes of the Japanese government, which was then in a position to insist on Korea opening to trade generally.
 There was precedent for this line of action in the behaviour of European powers and their extraction of the so-called Unequal Treaties.